FHantke/brave-browser-wiki/Connecting-into-Brave-Wallet.md

-This is how to detect the new Brave Wallet.
-It is not released yet but is expected to be released sometime in 2021.
+This is how to detect the Brave Wallet

 ```
+// Only the new Brave native wallet in 2021 will have ethereum.isBraveWallet
+// It will have both isBraveWallet true and isMetaMask true since it is compatible
+// with MetaMask.
+It will do this for better webcompat.
-if (!ethereum || !ethereum.isBraveWallet) {
+if (!ethereum || (!ethereum.isBraveWallet && !ethereum.isMetaMask)) {
   throw new Error('Brave Wallet is not available')
 }